This week there was a media blitz about the Brady Bunch having a reunion at the home that appeared in the series.

 Another story came out this week about a house that is for sale in Malibu, and it was used as a “practical set” in Star Trek: The Next Generation.
 It was designed by architect Ellis David Gelman and appeared in The Survivors Episode (IMDb).

-Here’s a brief video and story from USA Today about it.
+Here’s a story from USA Today about it.

 You can also find it on Zillow, and it even looks like you can still buy it (if you happen to have $5,695,000).